-Once the funds are in your account, you can spend online using your Mastercard debit card.
+Once the funds are in your account, you can spend online using your debit Mastercard.
 You can also exchange currencies right there in the app.

 The mobile app can also be a two-step security device for logging into the service from a desktop.
 Whenever you log into the app with a desktop browser, your mobile phone app will ask for a verification.
 This can be as simple as a thumbprint scan on an iPhone or a finger scan-enabled phone.

 I have clients in Australia, New Zealand, the US, and the UK.
 My bank account is in the European Union.
 But I can receive payments in local currency from each of these clients.
 If I want to withdraw Euros, I have to exchange the currency.
-But if I want to use the funds in the target countries (which I do, regularly) Transferwise charges me nothing (or if anything, very low fees)
+But if I want to use the funds in the target countries (which I do, regularly) Wise charges me nothing (or if anything, very low fees)

 I can also withdraw the cash at ATMs anywhere and just pay the withdrawal fee (instead of the exchange fee plus the ATM fee).

 Do you use Upwork for freelancing work?
 Looking for an alternative to Paypal for getting paid in US Dollars?
-Connect your US dollar account to Upwork and receive finds in the local currency.
+Connect your US dollar account to Upwork and get paid in the local currency.

 This isn’t perfect for everyone as some people will want to withdraw most or all of the money they make on Upwork in their own currency.
 But if you pay for services in dollars and like to hold some cash in that currency, this is a way to do it.
 Direct deposits to US bank accounts are free so this is another benefit of withdrawing cash in USD.

-Of course, you can receive money from Upwork in your local currency via your local ball account.
+Of course, you can get paid by Upwork in your local currency via your local ball account.
 But will you get the best rate?
-In my experience, it’s a lot better to perform the exchange inside your Transferwise account.
+In my experience, it’s a lot better to perform the exchange inside your Wise account.
 That way you have more control and I guarantee you’ll get better rates.